katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

-A helpful development approach to this should be to ensure that all of the tests have been run under Python 2.6 and that each assertion in the test cases has been checked to work by breaking the code in Ansible to trigger that failure.
+A helpful development approach to this should be to ensure that all of the tests have been run under Python 2.6 and that each assertion in the test cases has been checked to work by breaking the code in Assible to trigger that failure.

 .. warning:: Maintain Python 2.6 compatibility